 “My Neighbor Totoro” is produced by Hayao Miyazaki, fondly dubbed as the Walt Disney of Japan.
 It follows the story of two siblings who move into an old house just to be closer to their hospital-ridden mom.
 But the creatures that fill the surrounding woods and even the house just melt the heart.
 Do not be surprised if your kid starts wishing for a Totoro, which is basically a cross between a rotund rabbit and a Russian nesting doll.

-The story of “My Neighbor Totoro” goes deep into the Japanese culture and tradition and even the writers own past, with a childhood filled with mysterious tales and love of all things that grow.
-Yes, there is also a certain darkness in the film, with loneliness, the frustration and the fear of losing a parent.
-But the delightful pleasure of life like midnight dances, raindrops on the umbrella and dust mites drifting in the sun outdo it.
+The story of “My Neighbor Totoro” goes deep into the Japanese culture and tradition and even the writer’s own past — a childhood filled with mysterious tales and love of all things that grow.
+Yes, there is also a certain darkness in the film — loneliness and the frustration and the fear of losing a parent.
+But the delightful pleasure of life-like midnight dances, raindrops on the umbrella, and dust mites drifting in the sun outdo it.

 Arguably, Brad Bird’s best film is an amalgamation of family melodrama and comic book mythology.
 It’s not just one of the best-animated films, but also the best superhero movie of all time.
 You can say it is a complete film, full of thrilling action and relatable characters.

 The film is about a family of undercover superheroes who live a quiet, suburban life.
 But trouble begins when they are forced into action to save the world.